International Journal of Game-Based Learning (IJGBL)

 The Gamification of the educations process is not a new concept.
 The advent of educational technologies, however, makes the idea timely and pertinent.
 In short 60 min, we will introduce the concept of gamification of the educational process and discuss real-live examples.

-if you are interested in setting up a makespace and/or similar gaming space at your school, please contact me after this workshop for more information
+if you are interested in setting up a makerspace and/or similar gaming space at your school, please contact me after this workshop for more information.

 FridayLive!!
 Oct 27 THIS WEEK 2:00 PM EDT